 Living room: With wood burner and Freeview TV.

-Kitchen/dining room: With electric cooker, microwave, fridge and dishwasher.
+Kitchen/dining room: With electric cooker, electric hob, microwave, fridge/freezer, dishwasher and washing machine.

 Bedroom 1: With kingsize bed.